KadriSof/Exploratory-Data-Analysis-with-Seaborn/README.md

 ## Setup
-Just download or clone this repository, open the notebook using Jupyter-notebook or Google Colab and run the cells0
+Just download or clone this repository, open the notebook using Jupyter-notebook or Google Colab and run the cells.